 Please bear in mind the scheme cannot help towards treatment costs for health problems not directly linked to performance, or which are pre-existing and need long-term treatment.
 The scheme can't help with the cost of routine dental work.

 BAPAM (British Association of Performing Arts Medicine) is a unique medical charity offering free medical advice about work-related health problems, both physical and psychological, for full-time or part-time professional and student performing artists.
-Regardless of whether you have taken out the suggested Cash4Health Plan, BAPAM will, in the first instance, offer you a free 30-minute consultation at their London Clinic on Gray's Inn Road near Chancery Lane tube station.
+Regardless of whether you have taken out the suggested Cash4Health Plan, BAPAM will, in the first instance, offer you a free 30 to 60-minute consultation at their London Clinic on Drummond Street (NW1) near Euston Station.
 If at the consultation the BAPAM clinician decides you need further advice or treatment, they will be able to give you the necessary information including possible sources of financial support, should they advise you to see a practitioner who charges a fee.